Get Buck in Here

-"Get Buck in Here" is a single by DJ Felli Fel.
-It features Diddy, Akon, Ludacris and Lil Jon.
-The track was released October 4, 2007.
+"Get Buck in Here" is a song by DJ Felli Fel.
+It features Diddy, Akon, Ludacris, and Lil Jon.
+The track was released on October 4, 2007.

 The song features Diddy rapping the first and third verses, Ludacris on the second verse, Akon singing on the chorus, and Lil Jon on the outro.
-This single is produced by DJ Felli Fel himself.
-He also sings backing vocals on the track.
+DJ Felli Fel produced the song and also sang backing vocals on the track.

-"Get Buck in Here" was certified Gold by the RIAA in April 2008.
+"Get Buck in Here" was certified gold by the RIAA in April 2008.
 It is credited to being featured on the video game Midnight Club: Los Angeles.

 Music video

-The video premiered on Yahoo!
-Music on January 23, 2008.
-Cameo appearances by the Power 106 family, DJ Khaled, Pitbull, Juicy J, Fat Joe, Jermaine Dupri, Kevin Hart, and DeRay Davis.
+The video premiered on Yahoo Music on January 23, 2008.
+Cameo appearances included the Power 106 airstaff, DJ Khaled, Pitbull, Juicy J, Fat Joe, Jermaine Dupri, Kevin Hart, and DeRay Davis.
 The video was directed by Rage.